Raven or Crow: What’s the Difference? (2026)

 • Crow = smaller and noisier

-Simple Origin and Background
+Simple Origin and Background of Raven or Crow

 Ravens and crows belong to the same bird group called the crow family.
 This family also includes magpies and jays.